Commerce · Operations & Throughput

 In one sentence

-AI-native finance back office for retail is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of commerce platforms and PIM, moves close cycle time by −75% against the retail baseline, and is operated under operations & throughput governance from day one.
+AI-native finance back office for retail — A phased engagement that ships a production finance back office workflow on top of commerce platforms and PIM, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on close cycle time: −75%.

 Key facts